 - Superior shopping experiences: Magento 2 allows users to create compelling digital commerce environments with the intuitive drag-and-drop Page Builder feature and the groundbreaking Progressive Web App Studio.

-STUDY SHOWING MIGRATING TO MAGENTO 2 IMPROVES REVENUE
+STUDY SHOW MIGRATE TO MAGENTO 2 IMPROVES REVENUE

-Earlier this year, Magento collaborated with Stax, a global strategy consultancy, to carry out a research on business value associated with migration to Magento 2.
+Earlier this year, Magento collaborated with Stax, a global strategy consultancy, to carry out research on the business value associated with migration to Magento 2.
 The research is conducted on various businesses of different sizes and geographies.
-Key findings revealed insights about the decision-making process, KPIs, cost, and other benefits associated with upgrading commerce solution.
-According to Gregg Silver, engagement manager at Stax, migration to Magento Commerce 2 enables users to “drive revenue growth, increase average order value, improve website conversion rates, and increase site traffic”.
+Key findings revealed insights about the decision-making process, KPIs, cost, and other benefits associated with upgrading commerce solutions.
+According to Gregg Silver, engagement manager at Stax, migration to Magento Commerce, 2 enables users to “drive revenue growth, increase average order value, improve website conversion rates, and increase site traffic”.

-Cost-saving is the first thing to talk about migration to Magento 2.
+Cost-saving is the first thing to talk about migrating to Magento 2.
 Sampled users experience a cost saving of 62% when deploying new content such as landing pages or landing pages.
 The reason behind this benefit is Magento’s intuitive user experience, which makes it easier for marketers to create and manage content.
-Magento 2 also offers a lot of free technical resources that helps marketers focus on higher value needs and create more tailored content.
+Magento 2 also offers a lot of free technical resources that help marketers focus on higher-value needs and create more tailored content.
 Moreover, Magento 2 also helps to save an average of 91% when purchasing and implementing an average Magento Commerce 2 extension, compared to building out comparable functionality on their previous platform.
-For example, on a competitive solution, it would cost $11,000 to replicate the functionality of a Magento Commerce 2 extension that only cost $1,000.
-Magento 2 also offer some premium extensions which can considerably cut down the cost and time on key capabilities such as marketing automation, shipping & logistics, payment and fraud protection, and more.
+For example, on a competitive solution, it would cost $11,000 to replicate the functionality of a Magento Commerce 2 extension that only costs $1,000.
+Magento 2 also offers some premium extensions that can considerably cut down the cost and time on key capabilities such as marketing automation, shipping & logistics, payment and fraud protection, and more.

 The second thing about Magento 2 that appears attractive to users is its flexibility to welcome extensions or customization.
-Users can easily customize their solution to meet specific needs of their business operations or marketing focus.
+Users can easily customize their solutions to meet the specific needs of their business operations or marketing focus.
 This helps users to increase the efficiency of their business and earn more money.
-The research also points out other benefits that can help to drive sales, such as its scalable architecture, multi-site capabilities, or the more comprehensive security standards.
+The research also points out other benefits that can help drive sales, such as its scalable architecture, multi-site capabilities, or more comprehensive security standards.

 MIGRATING TO MAGENTO 2: WHAT TO KEEP IN MIND